Low-Risk Business Ideas for Safe Startups

 Medical Devices

-Medical devices are amongst the most hazardous startups because they depend on getting FDA approval, which can be costly, take a long time, and is often not granted.
+Medical devices are amongst the most hazardous startups because they depend on getting FDA approval, which can be costly, take a long time, and are often not granted.

 How to Choose a Business Idea: Assessing Your Skills and Interests